JacobSmxth/JacobSmxth/README.md

 ## Currently Working On

-- Building **Inventory Management API** - Production-ready REST API with Spring Boot, PostgreSQL, and JWT authentication
+- Building **CentDash** - Migrating personal finance API from CSV to database-backed architecture with JPA inheritance
+- Developing **Spring Boot REST APIs** with clean architecture and comprehensive testing
 - Applying for **Summer 2026 backend engineering internships** at fintech and enterprise companies
 - Deepening expertise in **Java/Spring Boot** for scalable, secure backend systems